Living in Tornado Alley

 - Pet bed or toys if easily transportable.

 The ASPCA recommends using a rescue sticker alert to let people know that pets are inside your home.
-Make sure it is visible to rescue workers, and that it includes the types and number of pets in your household and your veterinarian’s phone number.
+Make sure it is visible to rescue workers, and that it includes the types and number of pets in your household, your cell number, and your veterinarian’s phone number.